SOURCE Summer Funding

-SOURCE sponsors four funded summer undergraduate research programs.
-Only Case Western Reserve University students may apply to SOURCE-funded programs.
+The Undergraduate Research Office sponsors four funded summer undergraduate research programs that are identified as SOURCE (Support of Undergraduate Research and Creative Endeavors) Summer Programs.
+Only Case Western Reserve University students may apply to these four funded programs.
 (Summer opportunities for Non-CWRU students may be found here.)
 Students must identify a faculty project mentor prior to completing any of the four SOURCE Summer programs applications.
 All CWRU students who will continue as full-time undergraduates in Fall 2023 are eligible for SOURCE Summer Funding.
 Please note: SOURCE applicants are not required to have an independent project idea; students, especially in STEM and many areas of the social sciences, may work on faculty projects.

 Eligible faculty mentors include our affiliates at the Cleveland Clinic, University Hospitals, the VA Hospital, University Circle museums and other affiliated institutions.
-The SOURCE office is available for assistance in identifying a faculty mentor and project.
+The Undergraduate Research office is available for assistance in identifying a faculty mentor and project.

 All students participating in SOURCE-funded summer research programs must follow the SOURCE Summer Course Policy:

 In addition to financial support, awardees are supported in their research and creative endeavors through weekly research educational programs.
-All funding recipients are also expected to present their work at Intersections.
+All funding recipients are also expected to write a final paper and present their work at Intersections.

 PSURG is a full-time summer program that supports CWRU students specifically in the biological, chemistry and social sciences (especially psychological sciences and anthropology).
 This 10-week program offers students a $3,700 stipend and $500 housing allowance.
+Under-resourced students may also apply for the Dream Fund.
 Students who apply to PSURG are automatically considered for STEM funding as well and do not need to apply to both programs.
 PSURG awardees are expected to be on-campus and participating in their projects during the entire 10-week period.

 CWRU undergraduates conducting research related to Science, Engineering, Technology or Mathematics (STEM) are eligible to apply for SOURCE STEM funding.
 Students participate in research for up to 10 weeks.
 The maximum funding for a 10 week experience is $3700.
+Under-resourced students may also apply for the Dream Fund.
 This program allows for reasonable and limited flexibility in the start and stop time of the project and students may propose part-time projects.

 CWRU undergraduates conducting research or participating in creative endeavors in the Arts, Humanities and Social Sciences (AHSS) are eligible to apply for SOURCE-AHSS summer funding.
 Students participate in projects for up to 10 weeks.
 The maximum funding for a 10 week experience is $3700.
+Under-resourced students may also apply for the Dream Fund.
 This program allows for reasonable and limited flexibility in the start and stop time of the project and students may propose part-time projects.

 The SURES program is a formal 10-week program that provides support for undergraduates to participate with faculty in research and engages students, staff, faculty and community members in discussion and debate of energy issues.
 Students who participate in the program are better prepared to enter industry and business and make an impact early in their careers.

 Students participate in projects for up to 10 weeks.
 The maximum funding for a 10 week experience is $3700 and a $500 housing allowance.
+Under-resourced students may also apply for the Dream Fund.
 Although part-time project applications are accepted, all SURES awardees are expected to be on-campus and participating in their projects during the entire 10-week period.

 Special opportunities are sometimes available for Case Western Reserve undergraduates to receive semester funding for sponsored research opportunities.
-At this time, SOURCE does not have semester funded programs for Fall 2022.
+At this time, the Undergraduate Research Office does not have semester funded programs for Fall 2023.